 Minimizes Pressure Ulcers

-This tells you the percentage of residents who suffered from a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be a barometer of the quality of nursing care .
-Pressure ulcers, also called bed sores, are often caused by residents not being moved frequently enough.
+This tells you the percent of residents that sustained a pressure ulcer.
+Pressure ulcers are considered to be an indicator of nursing care at a nursing home.
+Pressure ulcers, also known as bed sores, are routinely caused by patients staying in one position for too long.

 Minimizes Serious Falls

 In Consulate Health Care of Melbourne, 1.89% of Patients had Serious Falls